aimclub/Web-BAMT/README.md

 # Our Team
 Irina Deeva - Project Manager

 Roman Netrogolov - Backend developer

+Karine Shakhkyan - development of logic for working with composite BN in a web service

 Anna Bubnova - development of the algorithmic core of the project

 Yuri Kaminsky - developer of the algorithmic core of the project